formal-php/orm/documentation/terminology.md

 An entity can only contain properties, it can't contain other entities.

-> [!TIP]
+!!! tip ""
-> You can use Enums as entities without the need to wrap them inside another class.
+    You can use Enums as entities without the need to wrap them inside another class.

 ## Specification

 A `Specification` is the only way to retrieve a filtered `Sequence` from a repository.
 Conceptually it is a tree of objects where each can be:

 - a comparison
 - a negation
 - an `and` composition of 2 specifications